getnamo/myo-ue4/README.md

 ## Input Mapping

  1. For a good example start with a template project.
- 2. Use the MyoPluginActor (NB the convenience actor needs to be placed), or attach the Myo Component to any desired blueprint.
- 3. Select Edit->Project Settings.
+ 2. Select Edit->Project Settings.
- 4. Select Engine->Input
+ 3. Select Engine->Input
- 5. Under Action Mappings and Axis Mappings expand the category you wish to add controller movement to.
+ 4. Under Action Mappings and Axis Mappings expand the category you wish to add controller movement to.
 For example if you want to add Forward motion in the standard 3rd person template, click the + sign in MoveForward.
- 6. Change None to the binding you want and adjust the scale to fit.
+ 5. Change None to the binding you want and adjust the scale to fit.
 If for example you wanted this to happen when you pitch your arm you would select Myo Orientation Pitch with a scale of say 3.0 to have snappier controls.
- 7. Play and test your scaling adjust as needed.
+ 6. Play and test your scaling adjust as needed.

 (Optional) Use key and axis events in any input derived class blueprint (such as controller).
 Note note that any events you override will cause Engine->Input mapping to stop working for that bind.